phytec/doc-bsp-yocto/source/yocto/head.rst

 the following commands::

-   host$ bitbake -c menuconfig virtual/kernel  # Using the virtual provider name host$ bitbake -c menuconfig linux-ti        # Or use the recipe name directly (If you use an AM335x Module) host$ bitbake -c menuconfig linux-mainline  # Or use the recipe name directly (If you use an i.MX 6 or RK3288 Module) host$ bitbake -c menuconfig linux-imx       # Or use the recipe name directly (If you use an i.MX 8M*) host$ bitbake -c menuconfig barebox         # Or change the configuration of the bootloader
+   host$ bitbake -c menuconfig virtual/kernel  # Using the virtual provider name host$ bitbake -c menuconfig linux-ti        # Or use the recipe name directly host$ bitbake -c menuconfig linux-mainline  # Or use the recipe name directly (If you use an i.MX 6 or RK3288 Module) host$ bitbake -c menuconfig linux-imx       # Or use the recipe name directly (If you use an i.MX 8M*) host$ bitbake -c menuconfig barebox         # Or change the configuration of the bootloader